Anson's 5th Grade Class

 Can Emotional Intelligence Be Taught?

-New York Times Should Failure Be Taught?
+Should Failure Be Taught?

 “Individuals who frequently read fiction seem to be better able to understand other people, empathize with them and see the world from their perspective.”